ibm-cloud-docs/secrets-manager/manage-admin-tokens.md

 The Instance Management API exposes the following operations for managing admin tokens:

 - **Generate an admin token** – Creates a new Vault admin token that you can use to authenticate to the Vault API and UI.
-See [Generate an admin token](/docs/secrets-manager?topic=secrets-manager-vault-dedicated-apis#generate-admin-token) in the Instance Management API reference.
+See [Generating an admin token](/docs/secrets-manager?topic=secrets-manager-vault-dedicated-apis&interface=ui#generate-admin-token-ui) in the Instance Management API reference.

 - **Revoke all admin tokens** – Immediately invalidates all active admin tokens for your instance, requiring new tokens to be generated for future administrative access.
-See [Revoke all admin tokens](/docs/secrets-manager?topic=secrets-manager-vault-dedicated-apis#revoke-admin-tokens) in the Instance Management API reference.
+See [Revoking all admin tokens](/docs/secrets-manager?topic=secrets-manager-vault-dedicated-apis&interface=ui#revoke-admin-tokens-ui) in the Instance Management API reference.

 For authentication requirements, base URL details, and full request and response specifications for both operations, see [Instance Management API reference](/docs/secrets-manager?topic=secrets-manager-vault-dedicated-apis#managing-admin-tokens).